-For this reason, past essential facilities cases have typically involved state-funded natural monopolies such as ports (Case IV/34.689 Sea Containers v Stena Sealink), airport facilities (Case IV/35.613 Alpha Flight Services/Aéroports de Paris), or gas pipelines (Case IV/32.318 London European - Sabena, 4 November 1988), essential inputs for downstream products like basic chemicals (Joined Cases 6/73 to 7/73 Commercial Solvents ECLI:EU:C:1974:18), or interoperability information (Microsoft).
+For this reason, past essential facilities cases have typically involved state-funded natural monopolies such as ports (case IV/34.689 Sea Containers v Stena Sealink), airport facilities (case IV/35.613 Alpha Flight Services/Aéroports de Paris), or gas pipelines (case IV/32.318 London European - Sabena, 4 November 1988), essential inputs for downstream products like basic chemicals (Joined cases 6/73 to 7/73 Commercial Solvents ECLI:EU:C:1974:18), or interoperability information (Microsoft).

-In its Google Shopping decision (Case AT.39740 - Google Search (Shopping)), the Commission appears to have imposed a duty on Google to grant rival comparison shopping services access to its search results pages, without establishing a duty to supply by reference to the Bronner criteria.
-Google has challenged this apparent change in the law in its pending appeal (Case T-612/17 Google and Alphabet v Commission (2017/C 369/51)).
+In its Google Shopping decision (case AT.39740 - Google Search (Shopping)), the Commission arguably takes a different position.
+The decision appears to impose a duty on Google to supply access to comparison shopping services to its search results pages, without satisfying the Bronner criteria (indispensability and a risk of eliminating competition).
+It has been suggested that under the reasoning of the Shopping decision, the legal conditions the Court of Justice has identified for a duty to supply could be sidestepped and conduct that the Court has previously found lawful could be treated as an illegal abuse.
+Google has challenged this apparent change in the law in its pending appeal (case T-612/17 Google and Alphabet v Commission (2017/C 369/51)).
+The court proceedings should provide more guidance on where the limits for a duty to supply are to be drawn.